본문 바로가기 메뉴 바로가기

 • Views

-Development of Next-Generation Fiber-Based Human-Machine Interface (HMI) Bioelectrodes
+Professor Seung Hwan Ko's team at Seoul National University Develops Next-Generation Fiber-Based Human-Machine Interface (HMI) Bioelectrodes

 Researchers Develop Next-Generation Wearable Bioelectrodes and Electronic Device Patterning Technology on Breathable Fiber Substrates